nf-core/website/markdown/adding_pipelines.md

 If you really don't want to use the template it should possible to work without it.
 Please see the [manual synchronisation](/sync) documentation.

+> Note that workflow names should be all lower-case and contain no punctuation.
+> This is to allow consistent names between platforms (eg. GitHub + Docker Hub).

 ## Push to GitHub
 Create a repository on GitHub for your new pipeline under your personal account.
 Make sure _not_ to initialise it with `README` file - you just want an empty repository.